Many parents wonder how to motivate a child who is unmotivated.

-However, if indeed your child doesn’t want to do anything, especially hygiene, then something else might be going on and you need to pay more attention to figure out what’s causing it.
+However, if indeed your child doesn’t want to do anything, especially in hygiene, then something else might be going on and you need to pay more attention to figure out what’s causing it as the following.

 2) Observe your child’s mental state

 If your child lacks motivation in everything, spend some time observing their behavior.

 Look for signs of mental issues such as depression or anxiety.

 Teenager who refuses to do anything or doesn’t want to do anything may suffer from anhedonia.
 Anhedonia, the lack of interest or pleasure in response to pleasant experiences, is a symptom of depression.